atoami/react-native-navigation-redux-starter-kit/README.md

   React Native + React Native Navigation
 </h1>

-A starter boilerplate for a mobile app using React Native & React Native Navigation(v2) and Redux-Saga.
+A starter boilerplate for a mobile app using React Native and React Native Navigation(v2).
 This boilerplate also provides a cool redux-saga structure to bootstrap your react-native app development.

 ## Requirements
 Before start, make sure you installed: